bem-site/bem-method/articles/bem-js-main-terms/bem-js-main-terms.en.md

 </div>
 ```

-To get information why we use `onclick` attribute, see Sergey Berezhnoy's talk (Russian only) [Different ways of creating components for the client-side](http://events.yandex-team.ru/events/yasubbotnik/msk-jul-2012/talks/302/) presented at [Ya.Subbotnik (Yandex Developer Day)](http://events.yandex-team.ru/events/yasubbotnik/), July, 2012.

 Usually, the blocks initialization starts at the `domReady` event.
 Due to the ability to read the `onclick` attribute and receive a native JavaScript object we do not need any `id` components or parse CSS classes.
 All blocks marked with `i-bem` CSS class will be transformed according to their parameter components.